bradfde/BRAD-LAB_Website/content/home/home.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

 title = "The **BRAD**-LAB"
 subtitle = "The **B**radford **R**eproducability, **A**ffect, and **D**rugs Laboratory"
+summary = "Welcome to the BRAD-LAB" authors = "Bradford"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.